Jason Tovey: Newport Gwent Dragons: 2008-2012

 In May 2010 Tovey was voted Young Player of the Year at the Welsh professional players awards.

 Cardiff Blues: 2012-2013

 On 23 March 2012, it was announced that Tovey would move to Cardiff Blues for the 2012–13 season.

 Return to the Dragons: 2013-2016

 Tovey rejoined Newport Gwent Dragons for the start of the 2013–14 season.

 Edinburgh Rugby:2016-2018

 In March 2016 Tovey joined Edinburgh Rugby on a 2-year deal.

 Return to the Dragons: 2018–2019

 Tovey rejoined the Dragons for a third spell for the 2018-2019 season.
 He was released at the end of the season.

 Second stint with Cardiff: 2019–2022

 Tovey once again joined Cardiff Rugby in 2019, following his release from the Dragons.
 He retired at the end of the 2021–2022 season.

+Ynysddu River Rats: 2022 - Present

+Upon professional retirement Tovey joined his local team Ynysddu RFC.
+Unfortunately he failed to consistently break into the 1st XV so opted to step back into the “River Rats” (Nickname for Ynysddu 2nd XV).
+Tovey fills in for Ynysddu 1st XV regular fly-half Jeremy Roberts when selection dictates.

 International

 Tovey was called up to the senior Wales squad for the tour of North America in 2009, though he was later cut from the squad and put on stand by.
 In June 2011 he was named the Wales national rugby union team 45-man training squad for the 2011 Rugby World Cup.